-a.
+- a.
 The building management's impact on the community.
-For example, jobs provided (as a direct result of the building's existence), amenities to the community or the corporate environment (parks, blood drives, special events, etc.), health and wellness initiatives, tax impact (provide special assessments for roads, sewers, etc.), recognition awards, letters and roads, and other transportation improvements.
+For example, jobs provided (as a direct result of the building's existence), amenities to the community or the corporate environment (parks, blood drives, special events, etc.), health and wellness initiatives, tax impact (provide special assessments for roads, sewers, other transportation improvements, etc.), community recognition and awards, and acknowledgement letters.
 If the impact can be quantified as additional income for the community or charitable event or has some type of savings associated with the impact, please describe.
-When

-- describing the current year's events, please note programs and how long they have been in place. - b.
+When describing the current year's events, please note programs and how long they have been in place. - b.
 Describe how the building management's efforts in this area have helped make the property a benefit to the local community.
-Only include corporate donations/activities if the entrance can describe how the onsite management team personally participated or how it affected the property. - c.
+Only include corporate donations/activities if the entrant can describe how the onsite management team personally participated or how it affected the property. - c.
 Describe activity such as participation in advocacy days, and/or meetings or correspondence with elected officials and/or regulatory agencies on matters of industry importance.
 Activities must be within the past 12 months.
 Include the date of the activity. - d.
-Describe building-sponsored issues forum or town-hall-type meetings at the property within the past 12 months and at least one (1) planned or unplanned event in cooperation with municipal departments, such as the police department, fire department, special improvement districts, and public works.
+Describe building-sponsored issues forum or town-hall-type meetings at the property within the past 12 months OR at least one (1) planned or unplanned event in cooperation with municipal departments, such as the police department, fire department, special improvement districts, and public works.
 Include the date of the activity.